Corporate Network Survival Guide - How to Connect with Another WiFi Router with the Same SSID

 Other rates (Mbps) : 18 19.5 24 36 39 48 54 156

-There are 3 BSSID under SSID ABC, which means there are 3 WiFi routers in range when you trying to connect to WiFI network named ABC.
-WiFi router with the strongest signals to your notebook is used by default, as it can provide the best connectivity and transfer speed.
+There are 3 BSSIDs under SSID ABC, which means there are 3 WiFi routers in range when you are trying to connect to the WiFi network named ABC.
+The WiFi router with the strongest signal to your notebook is used by default, as it can provide the best connectivity and transfer speed.
 However, the router with the strongest signal is not configured properly in this case.
-How do we force the notebook to connect to the router that is working although the signal is weaker?
-Let’s say we want to connect the router with BSSID xx:xx:xx:xx:xx:xx
+How do we force the notebook to connect to a router that is working although the signal is weaker?
+Let’s say we want to connect to the router with BSSID xx:xx:xx:xx:xx:xx.

-In windows we can go to control panel and management your WiFi settings.
-Right click on the WiFi network that you want to connect with, and then select Properties
+In Windows, we can go to the Control Panel and manage your WiFi settings.
+Right-click on the WiFi network that you want to connect with, and then select Properties.

 BSSID2